Differential syntactic and semantic encoding in LLMs: Data and Methods

-Next, we want to obtain a representation of the syntactic or semantic contents of a sentence that abstracts away from other information.
+In order to ablate the syntactic or semantic components from the paired sentences, we need to obtain a representation of them that abstracts away from other information.
 The representation of a specific sentence generated by an LLM on a certain layer is a high-dimensional real-valued vector where neurons have no predefined or architectural role, and thus there is no prior knowledge on how semantics or syntax are encoded in neural activity.
 However, one could expect representations of a collection of sentences with the same syntactic structure to have a partially \emph{shared} pattern of neural activity.
 If this is the case, the \emph{mean} neural activity among such sentences should retain to some extent the shared information and average out the rest.
-Following this intuition, we construct \emph{syntactic centroids} by averaging representations of sentences sharing a POS template.

-More precisely, given that we have several instances of pairs of sentences sharing each POS template, for each original sentence $\mathbf{X}_i$ we gather all the syntax twins that share its POS template, that we call $\mathbf{s}_i^j$ with $j\geq0$ and we average them to construct the syntactic centroid vector, $\mathbf{S}_i$.
+Following this intuition, we first construct \emph{syntactic centroids} by averaging representations of sentences sharing a POS template.
+More precisely, given that we have several instances of pairs of sentences sharing each POS template, for each original sentence $\mathbf{X}_i$ we gather all the syntax twins that share its POS template, that we call $\mathbf{s}_i^j$ with $j\geq0$, and we average them to construct the syntactic centroid vector, $\mathbf{S}_i$.
 Since the meaning varies across the twins, semantic effects are, at least approximately, ``averaged-out'', whereas syntax information remains.
-See Table~\ref{tab:intro} for an example.

 In Sec.~\ref{sec:syn_similarity}, we will ablate syntactic information from $\mathbf{X}_i$ by subtracting its projection along the direction of its syntactic centroid.
 Formally, this operation, that makes $\mathbf{X}_i$ orthogonal to $\mathbf{S}_i$, can be expressed as